 Any comments, feedback or suggestions would be welcome, as I will continue to research this topic with a lot of enthusiasm!

-Dominique Darmon is a lecturer at The Hague University for Applied Sciences since 2012.
-She teaches courses such as Journalism and Media, Corporate Communications and Cross Cultural Communication Management.
-She coaches first year students and also supervises third years for their final papers and internships.
+Dominique Darmon has been a senior lecturer at The Hague University for Applied Sciences since 2012.
+She is the award winning author of "Have I Got Dirt for You: Using Office Gossip to Your Advantage" and "Roddel je naar de top: De ultieme kantoorgids."
+She teaches international communication management and is a member of the Research Group Change Management at the university.
 Dominique has more than fifteen years of experience as a television producer: she worked for the Canadian Broadcasting Corporation, for Vision TV, (Canada’s national, multi-faith television network) and produced documentaries for OMNI Television, (a Canadian multi-cultural station).
 Dominique then worked for SNV (Netherlands Development Organisation) as international campaign manager.
-She designed, coordinated, and implemented the ‘Making a Difference’ campaign in association with Euronews.
 Her work took her around the world, to places such as Russia, Indonesia, Cuba, Iraq, Cambodia, Malawi, Kenya, Uganda, Ethiopia and Papua New Guinea.